veinssss77/MazeRenderer/Tests/readme.md

 - `MazeConverterTest.java` – Tests conversion of ASCII walls to box-drawing characters.
 - `MazePrinterTest.java` – Tests proper printing of the maze to the terminal.

+Note: JUnit library is required to run these tests.